eclipse-zenoh/roadmap/rfcs/ALL/SHM.md

 > Ensure relevant containers share `/dev/shm` or a named volume for shared memory.
 >
 > On macOS/BSD Docker, also share the host’s `/tmp` (Rust’s default `temp_dir`) across containers.

-## Memory isolation and corruption safety

-Zenoh SHM is fully decentralized and each Provider owns its own set of SHM segments.
-The Zenoh team provides recommendations on building corruption-safe SHM applications on an extended support basis.

 ## Segment garbage collection